|Film Title/Year and Description|

-When the grieving couple traveled to Italy shortly later, there they befriended two elderly sisters, Heather (Hilary Mason) and blind psychic Wendy (Clelia Matania).
-It was stated that Christine could be seen among them, but John was warned that he was in grave danger.
+When the grieving couple traveled to Italy shortly later, they befriended two elderly sisters, blind psychic Heather (Hilary Mason) and Wendy (Clelia Matania).
+It was stated by Heather that Christine could be seen among them, and John was warned that he was in grave danger.
 He conducted a long search for her in the city of Venice, where he faced his final moment of life after a number of false leads.

 In a supremely self-sacrificial act during the cathartic finale of the horror film, the formerly-rebellious priest Father Damien Karras (Jason Miller) taunted the demon inside the possessed devil-girl Regan (Linda Blair) as he wrestled against her.
 He provoked and welcomed the demon to leave her body and come into his own so that he could destroy the Evil:

 She grabbed and ripped the amulet medal from his neck - symbolically removing his protection from evil (foreshadowed previously in Damien's surreal dream).
 At the moment of his own demonic possession, he suddenly pulled back, his body trembled and his eyes rolled up (and turned green), and his face momentarily took on the appearance of Regan's demon.

 He growled and tumbled backwards.
 On the floor, Regan had regained her former self, and her stifled cries were made in her own voice, but she was terrorized by the demon within Karras.
 Now that he was filled with the beast-monster, he stood and staggered toward her with his arms outstretched to strangle her - but with all his own fortitude and strength, he screamed: "No!" as he battled the demon's attempt to kill her.